Applying to Leeds Beckett as an international student

 Apply to us directly

-You will be asked to create an account on our application portal and complete your application via your Leeds Beckett account.
+You will be asked to create an account on our Applicant Portal, and complete your application via your Leeds Beckett account.
 Once you have submitted your application you should receive a decision in due course.
 The exception to this is if the course you have applied for has a closing date specified.
 In this case, we will wait until the closing date has passed before we contact you.

 What to include in your application